Melbourne 2030

-Melbourne 2030 is a Government of Victoria strategic planning policy framework for the metropolitan area of Melbourne, Australia intended to cover the period 2001–2030.
+Melbourne 2030 is a Victoria State Government strategic planning policy framework for the metropolitan area of Melbourne, Australia intended to cover the period 2001–2030.
 During this period the population of the metropolitan area is expected to grow by a million people to over five million.
 Population projections now predict Melbourne's population could reach seven million by that time and the government has since changed its strategy on the policy, abandoning the urban growth boundary in the north and west of Melbourne and reducing green wedges.

 Introduced by the Bracks government, its main elements are based on well-established planning principles for Transit-oriented development: